U.S. Route 202 in Pennsylvania: Montgomery County

 From here, US 202 heads northeast into East Norriton Township along two-lane undivided Dekalb Pike, passing through suburban residential neighborhoods and running through the community of Grand View Heights.
 The road continues into business areas and passes to the southeast of Suburban Community Hospital, widening into a four-lane divided highway and coming to an intersection with Germantown Pike.
 The route becomes a three-lane road with a center left-turn lane before it narrows to two lanes and runs through wooded residential neighborhoods.
 US 202 reaches a junction with Township Line Road in the community of Washington Square, at which point it crosses into Whitpain Township.
 The road gains a center turn lane and passes businesses, intersecting Swede Road.
 The route continues past a mix of residential and commercial development and comes to a bridge over the Pennsylvania Turnpike Northeast Extension (I-476).
 US 202 narrows to two lanes and reaches an intersection with PA 73 in the community of Center Square.
 From here, the road runs past businesses before heading near residential subdivisions.
 The route passes to the northwest of Montgomery County Community College and gains a second northbound lane before it reaches a junction with Morris Road in the community of Franklintown.
-US 202 becomes four lanes and passes residential development, soon narrowing to two lanes and crossing Township Line Road into Lower Gwynedd Township.
+US 202 becomes four lanes and passes residential development, crossing Township Line Road into Lower Gwynedd Township.
 The road runs through wooded areas with some homes, heading across the Wissahickon Creek.
-The route widens to four lanes and passes under SEPTA's Lansdale/Doylestown Line.
+The route passes under SEPTA's Lansdale/Doylestown Line.
 US 202 curves north and crosses Sumneytown Pike in the community of Gwynedd.
-The road continues through wooded areas of development as a two-lane undivided road and turns northeast, running along the border between Upper Gwynedd Township to the northwest and Lower Gwynedd Township to the southeast as a five-lane road with a center left-turn lane.
+The road continues through wooded areas of development and turns northeast, running along the border between Upper Gwynedd Township to the northwest and Lower Gwynedd Township to the southeast as a five-lane road with a center left-turn lane.